KHeartsSora/SimpleVoiceChat-NetworkSync/README.md

 This mod is designed to work with:

-* Minecraft versions: [Specify compatible Minecraft versions]
+* Minecraft versions: Minecraft FORGE 1.19.1 and above
-* Simple Voice Chat mod: [Specify compatible Simple Voice Chat mod version]
+* Simple Voice Chat mod: version 2.3.18 and above

 ## Disclaimer